rpalamattom/terminal-integration/README.md

   - If Payer FSP authorizes the transaction, funds will be sent to Merchant (Payee) FSP.
 If Payer FSP declines, the transaction will be aborted.
   - Response will be sent back to POS driver through Mojaloop in OPEN API.
 It will be converted to ISO(POS) and will send the response to POS.
   - Notification will be sent to Payer and Payee from respective FSP’s.

+  ## Simulator Endpoints

+  Three new end points will be implemented on the simuator as below ATM Ednpoint
+  POS Endpoint
+  OTP Endpoint

+  ###ATM Endpoint
+  ATM endpoint will be implemented on the simulator to receive and process transactions originiating from ATM devices.

+  ###POS Endpoint

+  POS Endpoitn will be implemented on the simulator to receive and process transactions originating from POS & mPOS devices

+  ###OTP Endpoint

+  OTP Endpoitn is implemented on the simulator to process OTP generation requests.
+Upon receipt of an OTP generation request, the system  will generate and respond with an OTP to the device.
+Also, upon receipt of an OTP for validation the endpoint will be resposible for the validdation of the OTP based on the generated OTP.